getodk/docs/odkx-src/tables-sample-app-install.rst

 We will use the ODK-X synchronization mechanism to install this app.
 It is about 26 MB in size and takes a few minutes to download from the web.

-  1. Launch ODK Tables.
+  1. Launch ODK-X Tables.
 Press the Action Button (:guilabel:`⋮`) and press :menuselection:`Preferences` from the menu.

     .. image:: /img/tables-sample-app/tables-menu-prefs.*
       :alt: Tables Setting Button